 Course type: A level & Applied • Awarding/exam body: Edexcel

 Geography is exciting and relevant and a subject for our times.
 You will be given the opportunity to develop an in-depth understanding of physical and human geography, the relationship between people and the environment, and to become critical, reflective and independent learners.
 You will gain insight into the forces shaping the present, and future, of our societies and environments.
-A key part of the course involves residential fieldwork to a coastal area in southern England, usually in March or April of year 1.
+A key part of the course involves fieldwork which is currently provided by day trips within the area of Greater London.

 1. Tectonic Processes and Hazards